Women Transitioning to Trades and Employment

 Full Program Descriptions

-Funded by the Province of Ontario, George Brown College’s Women Transitioning to Trades & Employment (WTTE) is an innovative, integrated, and supportive Trades and Career Preparation program for women and gender non-binary, trans, and 2-spirit peoples who are:
+WTTE is an innovative, integrated, and supportive training and employment preparation program for women and gender non-binary, trans, and 2-spirit peoples who are:

 - Looking for stable employment

-- Able to commit to a full-time training/education program
+- Able to commit to a 16-week program

 We know that although the trades offer well-paying jobs and flexible employment opportunities, women and gender non-binary, trans, and 2-spirit peoples are still highly absent from this sector.
 Together with the strong support of our community and industry partners, this program is designed to increase the number of people from under-represented groups entering and being successful in the trades.

-Through its very focused and supported delivery model, WTTE will prepare participants who are living on low incomes for success in post-secondary and apprenticeship training programs in many sectors.
+Through its very focused and supported delivery model, WTTE will prepare participants who are living on low incomes for success in post-secondary, pre-apprenticeship, and apprenticeship training programs in many sectors.

 Careers and Post-Graduate Study Opportunities

-Possible pathways and activities upon completion of the TCP include:
+Possible pathways and activities upon completion of the TCP course include:

 - Pre-apprenticeship programs